 Note: If you have DHCP, refer to the Troubleshooting Guide to avoid issues with your installation.

 (Optional) External storage.
 When you deploy PCF, you can select internal file storage or external file storage, either network-accessible or IaaS-provided, as an option in the PAS tile.
 Pivotal recommends using external storage whenever possible.
-See Upgrade Considerations for Selecting File Storage in Pivotal Cloud Foundry for a discussion of how file storage location affects platform performance and stability during upgrades.
+See Configure File Storage for a discussion of how file storage location affects platform performance and stability during upgrades.

 (Optional) External databases.
 When you deploy PCF, you can select internal or external databases for the BOSH Director and for PAS.
 Pivotal recommends using external databases in production deployments.
 An external database must be configured to use the UTC timezone.

 (Optional) External user stores.
 When you deploy PCF, you can select a SAML user store for Ops Manager or a SAML or LDAP user store for PAS, to integrate existing user accounts.

 The most recent version of the Cloud Foundry Command Line Interface (cf CLI).

 - Providing a Certificate for your SSL Termination Point

 - Using Your Own Load Balancer

 - Preparing Your Firewall